-Bacalhau (salt cod), is the national dish of Portugal and Bacalhau à Brás is popular in the capital, Lisbon.
+Salt cod (Bacalhau) is the national dish of Portugal and Bacalhau à Brás is popular in all Portuguese-speaking countries.

-Some are simple, everyday dishes, others are more elaborate.
-They serve these recipes on special occasions, such as Christmas Eve and Good Friday.
+Some are simple, everyday dishes, others are more elaborate which they serve on special occasions, such as Christmas Eve and Good Friday.

-After being soaked in water, salt cod is then cooked in a variety of ways, including grilling, frying, or braising.
+After being rehydrated by soaking in changes of water for between 24 to 72 hours, salt cod is then cooked in a variety of ways, including grilling, frying, or braising.

 - 350 g Dried salt cod

 - 5 potatoes medium, peeled, cut into matchstick-size strips

 - 1 onion large, thinly sliced